A-level: 3 A-level passes or equivalent

 Apply to this course through the Lifelong Learning Centre.

 We will treat all applications individually.
 We’ll take into account an applicant’s life experience and the circumstances in which you have gained prior qualifications and we encourage you to cover these things in your personal statement.
-We will interview shortlisted candidates.
+Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview.
+This could be either in person or on the phone.
+If you’re entering through the Alternative Entry Scheme you’ll be sent details after your interview.

 UK/EU: To be confirmed